mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 </Sheet>
 ```

+Don't worry if you are confused with the syntax of `sx` prop at this point, the link for more details is at the end of the tutorial.

 ### 3. Use `Typography` to create welcome text

 The `Typography` component is handy when you need to render headings and/or paragraphs.